Darla dirladada: G.O. Culture version

 In 1993, the band G.O.
 Culture covered the song in a house and techno version.
 In France, this version was a success in discothèques and in terms of sales.
 Lyrics are completely changed and refer to Patrice Leconte's film, Les Bronzés.
 The single was the major summer hit in France and stayed for 29 weeks in the top 50, 22 of them in the top ten.
 The music video shows the singers performing the song on a beach and on a boat.
-Several remixes were produced by French band Pleasure Game.
+Several remixes were produced by the French band Pleasure Game.
 This cover version has been covered in turn by K.O.
 Culture in 2006 in a remixed version.